Saif-Khan435/Play-Store-App-Review-Analysis/README.md

 ## Data Preparation
 Here I checked if all the columns have appropriate datatypes and handled unnecessary duplicate values in columns as they would cause redundancy in the data.

+## Data Visualization
+Finally I used Matplotlib and Seaborn to plot visuals to understand the data and find insights in the data.
+The plots that were used are bar plots, pie plots, scatter plots, etc.
+From these we were able to draw conclusions that would help to know the important features for app engagement.